jvs/knives/README.md

 ### Reminders
  * Must follow suit if able
- * Banker's banked cards count toward their stars
+ * Banker's banked cards count toward their coins
  * Shadow stays secret until Ghost played
  * Thief has no effect on last trick of hand